Sukhankar/CODE-WRAPPER-VS-CODE-EXTENSION/README.md

 ## Features

-The **Wrapper HTML** extension allows you to quickly and easily wrap selected HTML code with common HTML tags like `<div>`, `<section>`, `<article>`, etc. No more worrying about manually closing the tags—this extension handles that for you!
+-The **Wrapper HTML** extension allows you to quickly and easily wrap selected HTML code with common HTML tags like `<div>`, `<section>`, `<article>`, etc. No more worrying about manually closing the tags—this extension handles that for you!
-In this Added new features like One can also give the class and id for the tags
+-In this Added new features like One can also give the class and id for the tags

 ### Usage: